MicroFocus/data-protector-uic-plugin-archetype/README.md

 ![Screenshot](images/generate_project.png?raw=true)

-&nbsp;&nbsp;&nbsp;&nbsp;IMPORTANT: For the property *pluginNameLowerCase*, do not enter value.
+&nbsp;&nbsp;&nbsp;&nbsp;**IMPORTANT**: For the property *pluginNameLowerCase*, do not enter a value.
 You must accept the default value presented.

 ## Using the generated project
-Refer to the README.md in the root of the generated project for instructions on how to use the skeleton project to develop, build, deploy, and run a plugin.
+Refer to the README.md located in the root of the generated project for instructions on how to use the skeleton project to develop, build, deploy, and run a plugin.

 ## Example plugin
 This project also contains an example plugin named [SampleFS](https://github.com/MicroFocus/data-protector-uic-plugin-archetype/tree/main/examples/samplefs-plugin).
 The *SampleFS* plugin is developed using the skeleton project created from the archetype and adds rudimentary backup and restore functionality for a directory on the file system.
-See *examples/samplefs-plugin/README.md* for more details.

 ## What's new
 - 1.0.0